zbauman3/zanebauman.com/src/articles/illumindex.md

 <br />

 In this calculation, `cycles` represents the number of CPU cycles required to execute the algorithm for a single bit.
-Dividing this value by the CPU frequency, accounting for miscellaneous overhead, and then multiplying by 8 yields the total active CPU time needed to process one byte of color data (`oneByte`).
+Dividing this value by the CPU frequency, accounting for miscellaneous overhead, and then multiplying by 8 gives us the total active CPU time needed to process one byte of color data (`oneByte`).

 Next, the total delay time spent waiting between each bit (`rowTimers`) is added, and the result is multiplied by 32 to account for all rows in the display.
 This produces a full-screen refresh rate of 119.05 Hz.
 It's not a perfect 120, but it's good enough for me.

 #### The Implementation

 There are many ways to implement this algorithm on the ESP32-S3.
 For this project, I chose a combination of [Dedicated GPIO](https://docs.espressif.com/projects/esp-idf/en/v5.3.1/esp32s3/api-reference/peripherals/dedic_gpio.html), [Standard GPIO](https://docs.espressif.com/projects/esp-idf/en/v5.3.1/esp32s3/api-reference/peripherals/gpio.html), and [General Purpose Timer](https://docs.espressif.com/projects/esp-idf/en/v5.3.1/esp32s3/api-reference/peripherals/gptimer.html).
-While there are more efficient approaches (like using SPI with DMA) I wanted direct, fine-grained control over the output signals to keep the overall design and behavior easier to reason about.
+While there are more efficient approaches (like using SPI with DMA) I wanted direct, fine-grained control over the output signals to keep the overall design and behavior easier to understand.

 Using the ESP-IDF high-level APIs introduces noticeable overhead due to safety checks and conditional logic.
-When the goal is to execute the display algorithm within a few thousand CPU cycles, that overhead adds up quickly.
+Since the display driver algorithm needs to execute within a few thousand CPU cycles, that overhead adds up quickly.
 For lower-level, performance-critical code paths, ESP-IDF also exposes [Hardware Abstraction](https://docs.espressif.com/projects/esp-idf/en/v5.3.1/esp32s3/api-guides/hardware-abstraction.html) APIs.
 These APIs underpin large portions of the logic that the ESP-IDF is built on top of, and at the lower level they often interact with the hardware through inlined assembly calls in C, allowing GPIO operations to be performed in just a handful of CPU instructions.
 The tradeoff is that they require more care and discipline when writing and maintaining the code.

 All runtime state for the LED matrix is stored in the `led_matrix_state_t` struct:

 <div data-component="GithubEmbed" data-url="https://github.com/zbauman3/illumindex/blob/main/firmware/components/led_matrix/include/led_matrix.h#L100-L113"></div>
 <br />

-This struct contains pointers to the configured pins, handles for the Dedicated GPIO bundle and the general-purpose timer, the display data buffer, and some additional state used by the driver.
+This struct contains pointers to the configured pins, pointers to the Dedicated GPIO bundle and the general-purpose timer, the display data buffer, and some additional state used by the driver.
 The row address pins (A0 through A4) and the output-enable pin are driven using standard GPIO, while the shift register pins for both halves of the display (the RGB data lines, clock, and latch) are controlled using Dedicated GPIO.

 This split allows both the top and bottom row RGB values to be written to the shift registers in just two instructions.
 At 240 MHz, these writes occur so quickly that the shift registers themselves cannot keep up, requiring an explicit `nop` instruction to introduce a tiny delay between clock edges:

 <div data-component="GithubEmbed" data-url="https://github.com/zbauman3/illumindex/blob/main/firmware/components/led_matrix/led_matrix.c#L20-L25"></div>
 <br />

 The implementation does not use double buffering, but the display data is pre-processed before being rendered.
 The frame buffer is stored as a byte array where each byte directly corresponds to a Dedicated GPIO output value.
 Each byte is laid out in the form `0,0,R1,G1,B1,R2,G2,B2`, with the remaining two bits reserved for control signals such as the clock and latch.
-This allows each column's RGB data to be shifted out with a single write operation.
+This allows each column's RGB data for both rows to be shifted out with a single write operation.

-With the setup and preprocessing in place, the core rendering logic itself is relatively straightforward.
+The core rendering logic of the algorithm itself is relatively straightforward, and the loop for running this logic is controlled by the General Purpose Timer.
 One detail worth noting is that the `shift_out_row` function is a macro that unrolls the writes for all 64 columns.

+Here's the implementation:

 <div data-component="GithubEmbed" data-url="https://github.com/zbauman3/illumindex/blob/main/firmware/components/led_matrix/led_matrix.c#L105-L164"></div>
 <br />